anesta95/econanalyzr/README.md

 The goal of econanalyzr is to provide a set of functions that perform data manipulations that are common when working with economic data.
+Functions currently available include:

-Currently the only functions available are the `percent_change()` which calculates the percentage change between two numeric scalars or vectors and `annualize_change()` which calculate the annualized rate of change between two numeric scalars or vectors for a given time period.
+- `percent_change()` which calculates the percentage change between two numeric scalars or vectors
+- `annualize_change()` which calculate the annualized rate of change between two numeric scalars or vectors for a given time period.
+- `create_index()` which creates a 0 or 100-based index version of a
+  numeric vector based on the starting value supplied.

 ## Installation